hila-chefer/Conceptor/README.md

 > Text-to-image diffusion models have demonstrated an unparalleled ability to generate high-quality, diverse images from a textual concept (e.g., "a doctor", "love").
 However, the internal process of mapping text to a rich visual representation remains an enigma.
 In this work, we tackle the challenge of understanding concept representations in text-to-image models by decomposing an input text prompt into a small set of interpretable elements.
 This is achieved by learning a pseudo-token that is a sparse weighted combination of tokens from the model's vocabulary, with the objective of reconstructing the images generated for the given concept.
 Applied over the state-of-the-art Stable Diffusion model, this decomposition reveals non-trivial and surprising structures in the representations of concepts.
 For example, we find that some concepts such as "a president" or "a composer" are dominated by specific instances (e.g., "Obama", "Biden") and their interpolations.
 Other concepts, such as "happiness" combine associated terms that can be concrete ("family", "laughter") or abstract ("friendship", "emotion").
 In addition to peering into the inner workings of Stable Diffusion, our method also enables applications such as single-image decomposition to tokens, bias detection and mitigation, and semantic image manipulation.

 ## Description
-Official implementation of The Hidden Language of Diffusion Models.
+Official implementation of the paper The Hidden Language of Diffusion Models.
+The paper proposes a method dubbed <i>Conceptor</i> to produce explanations for text-to-image diffusion models.
  <br>
  <b>Code coming soon!</b>